rxchitrx/100-Days-Of-Code/Password_generator_application(Day 29)/README .markdown

 - The `logo.png` file is required; the application will fail if it's missing.
 - No data retrieval or editing functionality is implemented.

-## Contributing
-Feel free to fork this repository and submit pull requests for enhancements, such as:
-- Adding encryption for stored passwords.
-- Implementing data retrieval and editing features.
-- Enhancing the UI with additional styling or validation.

-## License
-This project is open-source and available under the MIT License.

-## Contact
-For questions or support, please open an issue on the repository or contact the maintainer.